cjdbarlow/Part-One/potassium.md

  This changes in conditions of potassium depletion.

 ####Control of Tubular Secretion
-Tubular potassium secretion is a function of:
+Tubular potassium secretion is mainly a function of:
 * **Plasma [K<sup>+</sup>]**
 Increased plasma [K<sup>+</sup>] stimulates the Na<sup>+</sup>-K<sup>+</sup> ATPase pump in the principal cells, and also stimulates aldosterone release from the adrenal cortex.
 * **Tubular flow rate**